maliha-masud/truth-tracker/README.md

   python manage.py startapp myapp
 ```

-Clone this project separately, and copy the webapp folder (truth-tracker/webapp) into your Django project
+Clone this project separately, and copy the webapp folder's contents (truth-tracker/webapp contents) into the subfolder named as your Django project

 ```bash
   git clone https://github.com/maliha-masud/truth-tracker
 ```

-Navigate to webapp (in your Django project)
+Navigate to the subfolder named as your Django project

 ```bash
   cd webapp